 Basic electrical connections are illustrated in Diagram 1.
-Actuator and battery connections to Terminals A, B, E, and F should be #16 AWG (1.3 mm sq.) or larger.
+Actuator and battery connections to Terminals A, B, E and F should be #16 AWG (1.3 mm sq.) or larger.
 Long cables require an increased wire size to minimize voltage drops.

 The battery positive (+) input, Terminal F, should be fused for 15 amps as illustrated.
+The ESD 5100 series is suitable for 12 VDC and 24 VDC operation.

 Magnetic speed sensor connections to Terminals C and D MUST BE TWISTED AND/OR SHIELDED for their entire length.
-The speed sensor cable shield should only be connected to Terminal D. The shield should be insulated to insure no other part of the shield comes in contact with engine ground, otherwise stray speed signals may be introduced into the speed control unit.
+The speed sensor cable shield should ideally be connected as shown in Diagram 1.
+The shield should be insulated to insure no other part of the shield comes in contact with the engine ground, otherwise stray speed signals may be introduced into the speed control unit.
 With the engine stopped, adjust the gap between the magnetic speed sensor and the ring gear teeth.
 The gap should not be any smaller than 0.020 in.
 (0.45 mm).
-Usually, backing out the speed sensor 3/4 turn after touching a ring gear tooth will achieve a satisfactory air gap.
+Usually, backing out the speed sensor 3/4 turn after touching the ring gear tooth will achieve a satisfactory air gap.
 The magnetic speed sensor voltage should be at least 1 VAC RMS during cranking.

+ADJUSTMENTS

-ADJUSTMENTS Before Starting Engine
+Before Starting Engine